ehrlinger/ggRandomForests/cran-comments.md

-This is ggRandomForests package submission v1.2.0
+This is ggRandomForests package submission v1.2.1
 --------------------------------------------------------------------------------
-* Convert to semantic versioning http://semver.org/
-* Updates for release of ggplot2 2.0.0
+* Updates for release of randomForestSRC V2.0.0
-* Change from reshape2::melt dependence to tidyr::gather
-* Optimize tests for CRAN to optimise R CMD CHECK times.
-* Misc Bug Fixes.